mealber/JavaAirportSimulation/README.md

 - Demonstrates familiarity with **Java programming and design patterns**

 ## Notes
-- This project was originally created as a class assignment, updated for clarity and resume presentation
 - **Prerequisite:** Gradle must be installed to build and run the project